 Table of Contents

-What is feline diabetes?
+What is Feline Diabetes?

 Having a solid understanding of what feline diabetics is and how it affects your cat will give you the tools that will you to properly care for your kitty.
 Feeding your cat a diet that’s low in carbs will help you to better manage your cat’s diabetes, as the amount of carbs that you’re feeding your cat has a direct relationship with your cat’s blood sugar levels and insulin.